maptiler/maptiler-geocoding-control/README.md

 ## 💬 Support

-_Links to support pages.
-Link to official documentation; link to the specific page within the documentation or, failing that, to the main documentation page._

 - 📚 [Documentation](https://docs.maptiler.com/sdk-js/modules/geocoding/) - Comprehensive guides and API reference
 - ✉️ [Contact us](https://maptiler.com/contact) - Get in touch or submit a request
 - 🐦 [Twitter/X](https://twitter.com/maptiler) - Follow us for updates